kwebio/kweb-docs/gettingstarted.rst

 Adding Kweb to your project
 ---------------------------

-Kweb is distributed via JitPack, so add this to the end of the repositories {block} in your `build.gradle` or `build.gradle.kt` files:
+Kweb is distributed via JitPack, so add this to the end of the repositories {block} in your `build.gradle` or `build.gradle.kt` files.
+Replace LATEST_VERSION with the latest version of Kweb, which you can find on `https://jitpack.io/#kwebio/kweb-core <https://jitpack.io/#kwebio/kweb-core>`_.

 Groovy DSL
 ~~~~~~~~~~~~~~~~~~~~~~